Policies and Forms

 - Theses/Dissertation Embargo Form

 International Graduate Students doing CPT must submit 2 forms

-Locations, hours, and policies concerning the open access labs run by the Computer Science Department.
+Locations, hours, and policies concerning the open access computer lab run by the Computer Science Department.

 Links concerning safety rules in labs.

-Location, hours, and policies concerning the free tutors available for students taking Computer Science courses.
+Location, hours, and policies concerning the free coaches available for students taking Computer Science courses.

 The Computer Science Department's policy on cheating.